rofl0r/rocksock/README.md

 rocksock socket library (C) rofl0r
 ==================================

-rocksock is a powerful blocking networking library written in C. it was designed for small size, robustness, simplicity, static linking and fine-grained error reporting and configurability.
+rocksock is a powerful (mostly) blocking networking library written in C. it was designed for small size, robustness, simplicity, static linking and fine-grained error reporting and configurability.

 - easy to use
 - supports timeout
-- supports SSL (optional, currently using openssl backend)
+- supports SSL (optional, currently using openssl or cyassl backend)
 - supports chaining of socks4/4a/5 proxies a la proxychains. the maximum number of proxies can be configured at compiletime. using a single proxy works as well, of course.
-- no global state (except for openssl init routines)
+- no global state (except for ssl init routines)
 - error reporting mechanism, showing the exact type
 - supports DNS resolving (can be turned off for smaller size)
 - does not use malloc, and in the DNS-less profile, does not use any libc functions that could call it.
-  (malloc typically adds at least 20KB to the binary size if statically linked).
+  (malloc typically adds at least 20KB to the binary size if statically linked). of course once you build it with ssl support, ssl will definitely make use of malloc().
 - uses [libulz](https://github.com/rofl0r/libulz), a lightweight
   C library, featuring things like a snprintf replacement which doesnt include code for float